What is debt

 Long-term debt

-Long-term debt covers financial commitments that extend beyond a year.
-Commonly, this involves loans from banks where the borrower has an extended timeline to fulfill the payment obligations.
+Long-term debt includes debts that are not due within the year, such as loans from a bank.
 It’s important to thoroughly understand the terms and conditions of long-term debt since it can affect your financial health for many years.

 Short-term debt